kyma-project/control-plane/docs/kyma-environment-broker/03-15-trial-cleanup-cronjob.md

 ## Prerequisites

 The Trial Cleanup Job requires access to:
-- Database, to get the IDs of the instances with `trial` plan which are not expired yet.
+- KEB Database, to get the IDs of the instances with `trial` plan which are not expired yet.
 - KEB, to initiate the SKR instance suspension.

 ## Configuration